Royal Ontario Museum Bat Cave: History

-Bat Cave Experience Areas
+Bat Cave experience areas

 Explore the World of Bats

-Prior to entering the mouth of the Bat Cave is a series of panels addressing various common questions and curiosities concerning bats and their natural habitat.
+Before guests enter the mouth of the Bat Cave, there is a series of panels that address various common questions and curiosities concerning bats and their natural habitat.
 Guests learn about how bats navigate in the dark, how they see, how they travel through the dark and if they are similar to humans.
-In addition guests learn about their current patterns of behaviour, eating habitats among many other things presented on in formats on the wall.
+In addition, guests learn about their current patterns of behaviour and eating habits, among many other things presented in formats on the wall.

-At the Cave Mouth there are a variety of other descriptions which historicize how the cave was modeled after the St. Clair Cave in Jamaica.
+At the Cave Mouth, there are a variety of other descriptions that historicize how the cave was modelled after the St. Clair Cave in Jamaica.
 The panel presents a detailed account of what the cave looks, sounds and smells like.
 It informs the visitors of the kinds of insects and bats they would see if they were to visit the cave.

-There is also a Bat Cave Field Guide which helps visitors identify the six species of bats they may encounter in the cave.
+There is also a Bat Cave Field Guide that helps visitors identify the six species of bats they may encounter in the cave.

 Inside the Bat Cave

-Within the bat cave lies a variety of bats, cockroaches and other invertebrates which simulate a realistic portrayal of the St. Clair Cave in Jamaica.
+Within the bat cave lies a variety of bats, cockroaches and other invertebrates that simulate a realistic portrayal of the St. Clair Cave in Jamaica.

 There are currently the following areas in the cave: